Amantes (tribe): Culture

 The culture of the region had a language that is not well known, and it seems to have not had its own writing system.
 In the Hellenistic period Greek influence spread from the south towards the north, involving the Amantes.
 In the Hellenistic era Greek inscriptions appear in Amantia, and the onomastics was mainly Greek, however there were non-Greek names in 4th century BCE inscriptions.

 The local culture readily borrowed iconography and technique from the Greeks.
 Many cults of Amantia are typically Greek (Zeus, Aphrodite, Pandemos, Pan).
 Other cults like that of the male fertility deity are common of southern Illyria.
 It seems that the iconographies of this deity were derivations of Egyptian or Italic iconographies (Bes-Silenus), mainly from the Greek colony of Taras, which were widespread in the region from the 4th century BCE, but enriched with very stylistic innovations.
 In the Roman period this deity has undergone transformations mainly of Eastern influence.
 Some label this deity as the Illyrian god of fertility.
 In reality, it is futile to approach ancient cults in ethnic or national terms.
 The South of the Adriatic is clearly a region of religious exchanges, in which facts must be shifted, before considering them to belong to just one culture.
 The Illyrian-Greek cult of the nymphs was widespread in the region.
 An ancient sanctuary of the eternal fire called Nymphaion was placed in an area inhabited by Amantes and Bylliones, which was also located near Apollonia.

 The stadium of Amantia shows that the koinon of the Amantes was the one on which Greek influences were strongest, no doubt because of its maritime openness and its close proximity to Apollonia.
+Among the Amantes substantially imbued with ancient Greek culture, the attestation of the presence of a peripolarchos and his subordinates peripoloi provides evidence for the adoption of ephebic institutions, very similar to those of central Greece, especially those of Athens.
+The Amantes in Amantia built a stadium and were considered as Hellenes by the inhabitants of Delphi registering them on their list of theorodokos, and inviting them to take part in the panhellenic Pythian Games, so they would have been able to adopt a system of training young people very similar to that in usage in the cities of central Greece.

 Inscriptions in Latin appear after 200 AD when the region became part of the Roman sphere of influence and later the Roman Empire.